mozilla/pkipolicy/rootstore/policy.md

-If the receiving or acquiring company is new to the Mozilla root program, there MUST be a public discussion regarding their admittance to the root program, which Mozilla must resolve with a positive conclusion before issuance is permitted.
+If the receiving or acquiring company is new to the Mozilla root program, there MUST be a public discussion regarding their admittance to the root program, which Mozilla must resolve with a positive conclusion in order for the affected certificate(s) to remain in the root program.
+If the entire CA operation is not included in the scope of the transaction, issuance is not permitted until the discussion has been resolved with a positive conclusion.

 ### 8.2 Change in Operational Personnel ###